 As the name suggests, this is the layer(s) for pieces that will keep you warm.
 Fabrics accomplish this task by trapping your body heat within the fabric.
 In general, thicker fabrics = warmer layers, but the more efficient the fabric is, the more heat can be retained in a thinner layer so quality of fabric can be an important consideration.
 When considering a middle layer, you can have a range of options from lighter weight pieces for warmer conditions to thick and beefy layers for extreme cold, keeping in mind that as you move, you will warm up and will likely adjust your layers as the conditions and your activity level change.

 As with base layers, there is a huge variety of materials that are suitable for the middle layer.
 We carry a wide selection of Polartec Fleeces (100 and 200 weight Classic and Microfleece, Power Stretch, Power Wool, Wind Pro Stretch, Wind Pro and Wind Bloc) as well as Polartec’s Alpha and Alpha Direct insulation.
-Alpha and Alpha Direct are intended to be used to line a jacket not for making a stand-along garment.
+Alpha and Alpha Direct are intended to be used to line a jacket not for making a stand-along garment however, they have gained popularity with the ultralight backpacking crowd and these fabrics are now used to make both tops and bottoms.
 Due to the flexibility of the layering system, heavyweight/expedition-weight base layers can also serve as middle layers over a lightweight base layer.
 You can search our insulating fabrics by typing Insulation is the search bar or click here.

 The Outer Layer / Shells (Protection from Rain, Wind and Snow)